CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 BuyerRemedy.2.2.sec=Obtaining an injunction with respect to Supplier’s noncompliance with Schedule P (in which case, the parties represent to each other and agree that noncompliance with Schedule P causes Buyer great and irreparable harm for which Buyer has no adequate remedy at law and that the public interest would be served by injunctive and other equitable relief).

-BuyerRemedy.2.3.sec=Requiring Supplier to terminate an agreement or affiliation with a specific factory, terminate a subcontract or remove an employee or employees and/or other Representatives.
+BuyerRemedy.2.3.sec=Requiring Supplier to terminate an agreement or affiliation with a specific factory, terminate a subcontract or remove an employee or employees and/or other {_Representatives}.

 BuyerRemedy.2.4.sec=Suspending payments, whether under this Agreement or other agreements, until Buyer determines, in Buyer’s reasonable discretion, that Supplier has taken appropriate remedial action following the expiration of the cure period indicated in Section {RejectionOfGoods.4.1.Xnum}.

-BuyerRemedy.2.5.sec=[Avoiding] [Cancelling] this Agreement if permitted by Sections {RemediatingAdverseImpacts.RightToCure.2.Xnum}, {RemediatingAdverseImpacts.RightToTerminate.Xnum}, or {RejectionOfGoods.3.Xnum}.
+BuyerRemedy.2.5.sec={Avoiding//Cancelling} this Agreement if permitted by Sections {RemediatingAdverseImpacts.RightToCure.2.Xnum}, {RemediatingAdverseImpacts.RightToTerminate.Xnum}, or {RejectionOfGoods.3.Xnum}.

 BuyerRemedy.2.6.sec=Obtaining damages, including all direct and consequential damages caused by the breach; provided, however, that damages shall be reduced proportionately to the degree that Buyer’s breach of Section {RemediatingAdverseImpacts.RemediationPlan.Xnum} [and/or Schedule Q] caused or contributed to Supplier’s breach of Schedule P.